MARTIMM/question-answer/docs/content-docs/about/QA-release-notes.md

 # Release notes

 See [semantic versioning](http://semver.org/).
 Please note point 4. on that page: **_Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable._**

+* 2022-08-19 0.16.8
+  * Renamed files to view the word 'Sheet' as a 'Page'.

+* 2022-08-19 0.16.7
+  * Made selectlist field modifyable.
+Not yet saved back into sheet config

+* 2022-08-12 0.16.6
+  * Preparations to modify questionaire

+* 2022-07-27 0.16.5
+  * Changes caused by multiple changes/deprecation in the Gnome::* distributions
+  * Also found new bugs.
+  * Change class name to reflect module name of SheetStackDialog

+* 2022-06-29 0.16.4
+  * Changes in QAImage for drag and drop changes in gtk3.

 * 2022-02-24 0.16.3
   * Changed `qa-load()` to handle option `:qa-path` better.